https://killexams.com/pass4sure/exam-detail/CRNA

 Question: 303

-Which of the following medications is commonly used to induce muscle relax
+Which of the following medications is commonly used to induce muscle relaxation during anesthesia?

 Which of the following is a potential complication of general anesthesia in pediatric patients?